erinmoneil2/UFOs/README.md

 The purpose of this project is to build an HTML webpage using Javascript, practicing skills that include built-in Javascript functions, arrow functions, forEach loops, and filters.

 ## Results
 The UFO Sightings Webpage is very user friendly.
 Below is the what the webpage looks like when a user pulls up the webpage.
+The filters allow the user to search by either one or up to five different criteria.

 ![Screen Shot 2022-01-09 at 10 18 52 AM](https://user-images.githubusercontent.com/92831268/148696885-325d3377-9d81-43a9-bb12-279d06b85ee1.png)